liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 ...
 ```

-Publish your pipeline and add it to *PipelineEndpoint* and publish it.
+Publish your pipeline and add a *PipelineEndpoint* to it.

 ```python
 ...